mrush-ilao/ilao-documentation/docs/source/lcv_points_system.rst

 Point Tracking
 =================

-Point awards should be recorded in the website with the following information:
+Point awards should be recorded on the website with the following information:

-* The timestamp of when the record is created
+* The timestamp of when the record was created
 * The timestamp of when the record was last updated
 * A reference to the point type awarded
 * The user ID of the person earning the point